OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/unitroot.md

 ---
 title: unitroot
-description: This page provides comprehensive instructions and usage examples for the unitroot tool.
+description: "This page provides comprehensive instructions and usage examples for" the unitroot tool.
 Unitroot, used for unit root test and stationarity, offers multiple regression methods including c, ct, ctt, and nc.
 keywords: